Romeehoeks/student-hustle/README.md

 **Please note that more detailed information about the analyses and calculations can be found in the paper and R Markdown, which can be found in the folder of this repository.**

-## Repository overview
-This project contains the following files and folders:

-- data > this folder contains all our raw data files which we found on [this link](http://insideairbnb.com/).
-- gen > this file shows the input and output of our code.
-This is also a place where we store our temporary data, which is not relevant to the final results.
-- src > this is called the source file.
-It contains the different elements of our code.
-Here you could find the analysis that was made and the data preparations.
-Also, the final paper is in this folder.
-- README.md > this file are you currently reading

 ## Running instructions